 I am a professor of engineering at the Thayer School of Dartmouth College where I also serve as director of the Master of Engineering Management Program.
 Prior to joining Dartmouth, I was a professor of management science at the A. B. Freeman School of Business at Tulane University and served as Director of the Tulane Energy Institute.
-I teach courses in business platform strategy and data analytics in the engineering school and executive education in the business school.
+At Dartmouth, I teach courses in business platform strategy and data analytics in the engineering school and executive education in the business school.

 I spend summers in Boston as a visiting scholar and fellow at the MIT Initiative for the Digital Economy where I also co-chair the annual MIT Platform Summit and the annual BU Platform Research Symposium.
-I am a member of the GE Africa Learning Advisory Board whose goal is to improve technical workforce education on the African Continent.
+I am also a fellow at the Luohan Academy and the Stanford Digital Economy Lab.
 I speak frequently at academic conferences and industry events and advise senior leaders in government and industry on their platform strategies.